polyhobbyist/ros_msft_aibot/README.md

 # ros_msft_aibot
-Sample application using the ros_msft_onnx ROS node with educational robotics platform
+Thsi is a sample application Microsoft ROS Nodes with educational robotics platform, such as the Sparkfun Jetbot.

+Included with this sample are:
+* Using the Joystick node to drive a robot
+* Using the ONNX Runtime ROS node to turn toward a person